 Eye diseases.
 Your child's eye doctor will check for signs of eye diseases that could cause permanent damage to your child's vision.

 At Sevigny & Associates, we recommend that children get eye exams once per year.
-In our Wauchula and Sebring locations, Dr. Robyn Russell will be your child's eye doctor.
-At our Sebring location, your child will see Dr. Karen S. Shimshak.
-Both of our doctors have the experience it requires to work with pediatric patients.
-To an appointment for your child, contact us today at any one of our three convenient locations.
+In our Wauchula and Sebring locations, your child will see doctors with the experience it requires to work with pediatric patients.
+To make an appointment for your child, contact us today at any one of our three convenient locations.